 You probably use your shower on a daily basis, so it only makes sense that you want to keep it in good operating condition.
 The good news is that many common problems people experience with showers can be resolved with little effort and time.
-Unfortunately, however, many plumbing problems are not so easily done without specialised tools or expertise that should be ideally left to qualified plumbing experts such as Endeavour Plumbing in Melbourne.
+Unfortunately, however, many plumbing problems are not so easily done without specialised tools or expertise that should be ideally left to qualified plumbing experts such as Endeavour plumbing.

 Here are some of the most common shower problems and whether or not you should attempt to fix them yourself:

 If your showers are showing depressingly low pressures, the first culprit may not be within your control at all.
 Municipal water supply may be temporarily down in your neighbourhood, or heavy demand during peak periods such as early mornings can cause a poor flow of water.

 If you’re sure that this isn’t the case or have observably low flows over the course of a few days, there’s a chance the problem could be coming from blockage in your showerhead.
 Try filling a small plastic bag with vinegar and tying it to the showerhead.
 Immersing the entire head in vinegar overnight should work to dissolve and eliminate buildups of debris which can cause reduced flows.
 If this doesn’t solve the problem, contact an expert to investigate further.

 Worn Out Showerhead

 Similar to the first problem, buildups of dirt and debris can result in low water pressure.
 If you’ve tried cleaning out the showerhead and are still experiencing problems, consider replacing your showerhead.
 Unless it’s got sentimental value to you, newer showerheads can often be the ideal solution.

 Free of lime buildup and manufactured to a high standard, many modern showerheads are also able to give you greater control over water usage and efficiency as well as pressure levels sure to give you satisfaction whilst showering.

 Clogged Shower Drain